deprimus/Tale/SETUP.md

 ### Transitions

-Transitions can be used to gracefully change scenes or to transition between gameplay points.
+Transitions can be used to gracefully change scenes or to transition between gameplay sections.
 Behind the scenes, Tale only activates/deactivates the transition canvas and plays the animations of the transition, meaning that you can use transitions for anything and not just for switching scenes.